siderolabs/image-factory/README.md

 * `376567988ad370138ad8b2698212367b8edcb69b5fd68c80be1f2ec7d603b4ba` - default schematic (without any customizations)

+### `GET /schematics/:schematic`

+Retrieve a specific schematic by its ID.

+If the schematic is found, the response body contains the YAML-encoded schematic representation.
+Otherwise a `404 Not Found` status code is returned.

 ### `GET /image/:schematic/:version/:path`

 Download a Talos Linux boot image with the specified schematic and Talos Linux version.